 A service member who is either the plaintiff or the defendant in a civil lawsuit may request a stay, postponement, of a court proceeding in which he/she is a party.
 A service member may request a stay at any point in the proceedings.
 However, courts are reluctant to grant stays at the pretrial phase of a lawsuit, such as discovery, depositions, etc. If a judgment is entered against a service member who is unavailable due to military orders, the service member may be able to have that judgment voided.

-In order to apply for these protections, the service member must actually be a party to the suit.
+To apply for these protections, the service member must be a party to the suit.

 The provision only applies to civil lawsuits, separation/divorce, suits for paternity, child custody suits, and bankruptcy debtor/creditor meetings.